The Big Picture On DSCR Loan Pros and Cons:

 For all those advantages, DSCR loans come with their share of drawbacks compared to conventional loans.

-• Higher DSCR Loan Fees: Lenders sometimes charge higher fees on this type of loan, compared to traditional mortgage loans.
+• Higher DSCR Loan Fees: Lenders sometimes charge higher fees on this type of loan than on traditional mortgage loans.

 • Potentially Higher Credit Score Requirements: Some DSCR lenders require a minimum credit score of 680 or 700.

-• Tighter Underwriting for Novice Investors: For your first investment property or two, DSCR lenders will underwrite you more strictly.
+• Tighter Underwriting for Novice Investors: DSCR lenders will underwrite you more strictly for your first investment property or two.
 They value experience when reviewing loan applications from real estate investors.

 FAQs About DSCR Mortgage Loans

-If you still have questions about debt service coverage ratio loans, here are a few common ones we hear all the time.
+If you still have questions about debt service coverage ratio loans, here are a few common ones we often hear.

 What is a good DSCR loan ratio?